pravega/bookkeeper-operator/doc/webhook.md

 doing the same thing except MutatingAdmissionWebhook can modify the requests.
 In our case, we use MutatingAdmissionWebhook because it can validate requests as well as mutating them.
 E.g. clear the image tag if version is specified.

-In the Pravega operator repo, we are leveraging the webhook implementation from controller-runtime package, here is the [GoDoc](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/webhook).
+In the Bookkeeper operator repo, we are leveraging the webhook implementation from controller-runtime package, here is the [GoDoc](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/webhook).
 In detail, there are two steps that developers need to do 1) create webhook server and 2) implement the handler.
 The webhook server registers webhook configuration with the apiserver and creates an HTTP server to route requests to the handlers.
 The server is behind a Kubernetes Service and provides a certificate to the apiserver when serving requests.
 The kubebuilder has a detailed instruction of